Mount Tricouni - North Ridge

 The Mount Tricouni North Ridge is one of the quickest and best alpine rock routes the Coast Mountains have to offer.
-This classic coastal mountaineering objective is a striking exposed rock ridge with difficulties up to 5.4 leading to an air summit over looking both the Squamish and Whistler valleys.
-The trip starts with a 4×4 journey almost right into the alpine followed by a 1 to 2 hour alpine meadow approach and finally across the north glacier sees us on the ridge proper.
-A absolute must do for an one looking for a 1 day alpine trip.
+This classic coastal mountaineering objective is a striking exposed rock ridge with difficulties up to 5.4 leading to an air summit over looking both the Squamish and Whistler Valleys.
+The trip starts with a 4x4 journey almost right into the alpine followed by a 1 to 2 hour alpine meadow approach and finally across the north glacier sees us on the ridge proper.
+An absolute must do for anyone seeking a 1 day alpine trip.

-- Boots – full-leather or plastic mountaineering boots.
-If leather, they should be well broken-in and waterproofed with snow seal or equivalent
+- Boots – full-leather, They should be well broken-in and waterproofed with snow seal or similar

 - Outer layer jacket with hood – Gore-Tex style

 - Light weight outer layer waterproof pants – Gore-Tex style

 - Lightweight thermal layers – top & bottom, Polypro, Icebreaker, etc.